Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 ## Conclusion

-In this step, we have added a power-up to the game.
+In this step, we added a power-up to the game.
 When the player collides with the power-up, the player's weapon will shoot more projectiles.
-This system is quite simple, but could easily be extended to more complex power-ups, such as a power-up that makes the player invincible for a short period of time, or different kind of projectiles patterns.
+This system is simple but can be extended to other power-ups (invincibility, different projectile patterns, etc.).

-In the next step, we will manage the enemies' movements and behaviors.
+In the next step, we will manage enemies' movements and behaviors.